atom/atom-babel7-transpiler/README.md

 **1.** First, install the package from the npm registry:

-    npm install --save atom-babel6-transpiler
+    npm install --save @atom/babel7-transpiler

-**2.** Next, modify your `package.json` to include a reference to the transpiler for any files you want Babel to process as described [in the Atom Flight Manual]().
+**2.** Next, modify your `package.json` to include a reference to the transpiler for any files you want Babel to process as described in the Atom Flight Manual.
 For example, to process every file ending in `.js` in your package, you could use:

 ```javascript
 {